 The second night of her stay, Bunker was out with the house guest and began driving recklessly.
 When the woman got upset about how he was driving and asked to be taken back to his house to collect her belongings, he refused, at one point slamming her head into the passenger side window.
 They eventually arrived back at his house and the woman ran into the guest room and locked the door, which Bunker soon kicked open.
 He then struck her in the head with a coffee cup, threw a shoe and a pair of binoculars at her and pinned her down on the bed.
 When he left, the woman dialed 911 and he was arrested.

 Bunker ultimately received psychiatric treatment and began taking medications again that ended his manic state.
 Bunker"s bipolar symptoms have been in control since leaving the hospital, he now participates in a support group and, as of the date of the judge"s discipline recommendation, had not exhibited similar behavior in two years.

 More than 200,000 attorneys are eligible to practice law in California.
 Many attorneys share the same names.
 All discipline reports are taken from State Bar Court documents and should be read carefully for names, ages, addresses and bar numbers.
 Read the Discipline Key

-for an explanation of the different levels of disciplinary action.
+for an explanation of common disciplinary terms.
 Use Attorney Search